ParthJadhav/Tkinter-Designer/docs/instructions.md

 - Files not generating?
   - Restart Tkinter Designer
   - Double-check the token and URL
+  - Quote the Figma URL if you run the CLI from a shell
+  - Add `-f` if you want to overwrite an existing non-empty `build` directory
   - If you see a Figma API quota or rate-limit message, wait for your Figma quota to reset or use a token with available quota
   - Make sure your design has a Frame
   - If your file has many frames, select the target frame in Figma before copying the URL